What Is the Person-Centered Approach?

-The Person-Centered Approach developed from the work of the psychologist Dr. Carl Rogers (1902 – 1987).
-He advanced an approach to psychotherapy and counselling that, at the time (1940’s – 1960’s), was considered extremely radical if not revolutionary.
+The Person-Centered Approach was developed from the work of the psychologist Dr. Carl Rogers (1902–1987).
+He advanced an approach to psychotherapy and counseling that, at the time (the 1940s–1960s), was considered extremely radical, if not revolutionary.

 The psychological environment described by Rogers was one where a person felt free from threat, both physically and psychologically.
 This environment could be achieved when being in a relationship with a person who was deeply understanding (empathic), accepting (having unconditional positive regard) and genuine (congruent).

 Although initially developed as an approach to psychotherapy (eventually becoming known as client/person-centred therapy/counselling), Rogers and his colleagues came to believe that their ideas could be transferred to other areas where people were in relationships.
 For example teaching, management, childcare, patient care, conflict resolution.

 Today there are many people who, although not working as psychotherapists and counsellors, use the work of Rogers as guiding principles in their day-to-day work and relationships.